billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 2. It must be an M-series (62XX), S-series (61XX) or X-series (63XX) device.

->Note: SpikeGLX can only read from at most 8 digital lines per device.
-This limitation will likely be addressed in a later release.
-Also, for shopping purposes, be aware that only the device's 'waveform' digital lines can be programmed for high sample rate input.
-You'll have to look at the device spec sheet to see the count of waveform (port-0) lines.
+>Note: As of version 20190305 SpikeGLX can read up to 32 digital lines per device (previously limited to 8).
+Also, be aware that only a device's 'waveform' digital lines can be programmed for high sample rate input.
+You'll have to look at the device spec sheet to see the count of waveform lines.

 We have direct experience with these:

 * PCI-based 6221 (M)
-* PCI-based 6133 (S)
+* PCI-based 6133 (S)    (16 MS FIFO tested)
-* PXI-based 6133 (S)
+* PXI-based 6133 (S)    (16 MS FIFO tested)
 * PXI-based 6341 (X)
+* PXI-based 6363 (X)
 * USB-based 6366 (X)

-The 6133 models have 8 analog and 8 digital inputs.
-We've tested the PCI and PXI versions with NI chassis and with an ADLink chassis, and with and without a Whisper multiplexer attached.
-The Whisper drives its host device at 800 kHz.
-The 6133 devices work flawlessly so are our favorite.
-All 6133 testing used the 16 MS FIFO size.

-The USB-6366 offers more digital input channels on paper, but when run at the Whisper sample rate, it successfully records analog channels but not digital.
-Because this is a USB device it can't use DMA data transfers, so its effective bandwidth is lower.
-Go ahead and use it if you already have one and don't need digital channels.

-Later models (S and some X) have a feature called 'simultaneous sampling' which means each input channel gets its own amplifier and ADC.
+Some models (S and some X) have a feature called 'simultaneous sampling' which means each input channel gets its own amplifier and ADC.
 This allows the device to sample all its channels in parallel at the advertised maximum sample rate, for example, 2.5 mega-samples/s/channel for the 6133.
 Moreover, there is no crosstalk between the channels.
 That's what makes these models very capable and very expensive.
-These models are a bit more efficient at transfering data to the PC than the M series.
-If planning to operate 16 or more imec probes at the same time (which we've tested) the system will be under considerable stress and we think you'll be better off with a unit that supports very high sample rates, hence, overall bandwidth.
+This is a must when using a Whisper multiplexer which samples all AI channels at 800 kHz.

 When doing multichannel acquisition, non-simultaneous-sampling devices, such as the 6221, use a multiplexing scheme to connect inputs to the